-33 15 U.S.C. § 45(n).
+35 15 U.S.C. § 45(n).

-We have the opportunity to develop a public, participatory record and use it to draft rules that let businesses know what Section 5 means in the context of the data economy.
+In addition to our investigatory tools we have the opportunity to develop a public, participatory record and use it to draft rules that let businesses know what Section 5 means in the context of the data economy.
 We can show how our understanding of what is unfair has evolved in response to these prevailing market practices.
-Providing more specific guidance to industry about the requirements of the law will facilitate compliance and streamline the Commission's enforcement burdens, allowing us to use our limited resources more efficiently.
+We can give specific guidance to industry about the requirements of the law that will facilitate compliance and streamline the Commission's enforcement burdens, allowing us to use our limited resources more efficiently.

-Of course, I have no certainty that a rulemaking record would support a minimization rule or any other particular approach; I am mindful of the legal and prudential need for the agency undogmatically to follow the facts and evidence where they lead.
-But I am confident that it is time for us to start asking the questions and developing the record, before the practices about which we are concerned become even more entrenched.
+Of course, I have no certainty that a rulemaking record would support a minimization rule or any other particular approach; I am mindful of the legal and prudential need for the agency to follow the facts and evidence where they lead.
+But I am confident that it is time for us to start asking the questions and developing the record, before the practices we've discussed and investigated become even more entrenched.

 The market is changing whether we promulgate rules or not.
-Consumers are not just complaining to pollsters.
-As we're all observing with Apple's mobile changes, consumers, when given the choice, will elect not to be tracked in numbers that are sending shockwaves through this industry.34 But I do not want to see an internet ecosystem fully controlled by one or two device and operating system manufacturers; that raises very real competitive concerns.
-Shutting off the data spigot for others while filling your own well is the kind of anticompetitive innovation that we're bound to see more of if this space remains unregulated.35
+People are complaining to pollsters,36 but they are also taking action.
+As we've all seen with Apple's mobile changes, consumers, when given the choice, will elect not to be tracked in numbers that are sending shockwaves through industry.37 But I do not want to see an internet ecosystem fully controlled by one or two device and operating system manufacturers; that raises very real competitive concerns.
+Shutting off the data spigot for others while filling your own well is the kind of anticompetitive innovation that we're bound to see more of if this space remains unregulated.38

 That's why I see a fairer and more equitable future in leveling the playing field for advertisers, service and product providers, and operating system manufactures alike.
 Bright-line rules can be a clear articulation of where the law stands on what are unfair or deceptive acts under our Section 5 authority.
-I believe that's better for consumers and could even do something to address those critical trust and technology challenges facing the advertising industry.
+We must think clearly about what's actually necessary to make the benefits of technological progress possible and commit to doing away with the needless exploitation of people's data that imperils the free functioning of markets, our autonomy, and our rights.